Higher Education Opportunity Program (HEOP)

 Economic Eligibility Criteria

 HEOP grant guidelines require applicants to be historically economically disadvantaged.
-Therefore, applicants must fax or email copies of either tax transcripts (4506-T) or the first two pages of the federal tax return, including any schedules for the past 3 years (2022, 2021 and 2020) for both parent(s)/step-parents, whether married or not married, as well as for the student if they filed taxes.
+Therefore, applicants must fax or email copies of either tax transcripts (4506-T) or signed federal tax returns, including any schedules for the 3 past years indicated on the HEOP Financial Worksheet.
+Tax information should be provided for parent(s)/step-parents, whether married or not married, as well as for the student if they filed taxes.
 This documentation can be emailed to the HEOP office at kpsheo@rit.edu.

 The HEOP office provides ongoing guidance and communication to assist applicants in determining eligibility and applying to RIT through HEOP.
 Please direct any questions regarding HEOP eligibility and admissions to Kris Shamp at (585) 475-2506 or by email at kpsheo@rit.edu.